Find your care

 The effects of stroke (brain attack) vary from person to person based on the type, severity, location, and number of strokes.
 The brain is extremely complex and each area of the brain is responsible for a special function or ability.
 When an area of the brain is damaged, which typically occurs with a stroke, an impairment may result.
 An impairment is the loss of normal function of part of the body.
 Sometimes, an impairment may result in a disability, or inability to perform an activity in a normal way.

-The brain is divided into 3 main areas:
+The brain is divided into three main areas:

 - Cerebrum (consisting of the right and left sides or hemispheres)